Shubhank2002/Inventory-Dashboard/README.md

 Toast notifications for success & error events

 Form validation & error handling on frontend & backend

+⚠️ Precautions & Notes

+While creating a product, the user must provide a unique productId (per owner).

+For CSV bulk uploads, the CSV file must contain a productId column; otherwise, rows will be skipped.

+The system uses a cron job to automatically mark products as Expired and set their quantity to 0 once past expiry date.

+Search & pagination are handled in the backend; frontend should not attempt filtering large lists.

+Passwords are always stored encrypted; never use plain text.

+The invoiceId is generated automatically — users should not try to override it.

 ⚡ Installation & Setup Instructions
 1. Clone the repository